Welcome to Class 3P

 Homework will always be linked to the work we have completed in class and will be set via seesaw.

-This term PE is on a Friday and begins on Friday 9th September.
+This term PE is on Tuesdays and Thursdays.
 Please remember to send in an outdoor games kit.

 Homework will be given out each Friday via Seesaw.
 The focus for homework will be a combination of Maths, English or Topic work.

 Reading books and reading diaries need to be in School every day.
 The children will change their books as and when needed - after they have quizzed.

 Each morning your child will receive fruit and milk.